 In this case, each page on a website loads from its public_html directory.

-This is an actual web page that you are looking for.
+This is the actual web page that you are looking for.

 It may have the extension .html, .xml, .cgi, .php, or .asp, etc., depending on the language that the page is written in.